mzmine/mzmine_documentation/docs/wf_featuredetection/ims-expander.md

 If selected, a tolerance will be applied to the feature's detected m/z while searching for data points in mobility dimension.
 Otherwise, the accepted m/z range is determined by the feature's m/z distribution in accumulated frame spectra.
+**Recommended setting: selected, 0.003 m/z and 15 ppm**

 #### Raw data instead of thresholded